buildthenmarket/Health-and-Fitness/Mental Health/Mental Toughness.md

 # Mental Toughness

 - You can’t change the people around you but you can change the people around you
+- Your faith can move mountains and your doubt can create them.
+- The secret of change is to focus all of your energy not on fighting the old, but on building the new.

 ## Misery loves company